JanLahmann/Fun-with-Quantum/README.md

 # Quantum Coin Game
-A quantum coin game to illustrate the power of quantum superposition and interference
+A quantum coin game to illustrate the power of quantum superposition and interference  - implemented by Jan-R. Lahmann using Qiskit, binder and RISE.

 Inspired by the TED talk of Shohini Ghose
 ["Quantum computing explained in 10 minutes"](https://www.ted.com/talks/shohini_ghose_quantum_computing_explained_in_10_minutes)